w12l3-c/SunnyBrook-FUS-Fibroid-Ablation-Segmentation/README.md

 <br>

 # Dataset ℹ️
-Consist of 8K image-mask pairs manually segmented.
+Consist of 8K image-mask pairs manually segmented. <br>
+Due to privacy reasons, this dataset is owned by sunnybrook research institue

 Regions include:
 - Spine